Author: Viet Tran (Page 1 of 14)

 BMXAA4211E - Database error number 2601 has occurred…

-The solution for this is well-documented and straightforward, we just need to find the current maximum ID value used in the table and update the corresponding sequence to use the next value.
+The solution is well-documented and straightforward, we just need to find the current maximum ID value used in the table and update the corresponding sequence to use the next value.

 For example, if the error occurs with the WORKORDERID field of the WORKORDER table, we can do this SQL update and restart Maximo.